au-ts/lionsos_docs/content/docs/use/language_support.md

 ## C

-C will most likely remain as the the most common language of LionsOS components due to it being ammenable to formal verification and because our current verification tooling is intended for C.
+C will most likely remain as the the most common language of LionsOS components due to it being amenable to formal verification and because our current verification tooling is intended for C.

 ### Standard Library (libc)